 Part Two: What is a Dangerous or Vicious Dog?

 If you or a loved one has been bitten by a dog, it is imperative to know your rights as a dog bite victim.
-For more information on the overall process of declaring a dog dangerous or vicious, visit Part One of our series on dangerous and vicious dogs HERE.
+For more information on the overall process of declaring a dog dangerous or vicious, visit Part One of our series on dangerous and vicious dogs HERE and visit our page on dog bites and animal attacks HERE.
 Part Two of our series on dangerous and vicious dogs, below, focuses on the factors used in determining whether a dog is dangerous or vicious.

 Factors considered by the local county Animal Control Administrator in declaring a dog dangerous or vicious are laid out in the Animal Control Act.
 Under the Animal Control Act, a dog may be deemed dangerous in two situations.
 First, a dog will be deemed dangerous if: (1) the dog, (2) is not on the owner’s property, (3) is not muzzled, leashed, or is unattended by its owner, and (4) behaves in a manner that a reasonable person believes poses serious and unjustified imminent threat of serious physical injury or death to a person or companion animal.
 510 ILCS 5/2.05(a).
 Second, a dog will be deemed dangerous if: (1) the dog, (2) without justification, (3) bites a person, and (4) does not cause a serious physical injury.
 Id.
 Under the Act, the Administrator has to show by a preponderance of the evidence (more likely than not) that the dog satisfies all elements in either two situations laid out by the statute.